department-of-veterans-affairs/vets-design-system-documentation/src/_components/back-to-top.md

 # Back to top

-<p class="va-introtext">The Back to top component is a button shortcut that allows the user to quickly navigate to the top of a long page of content.</p>
+<p class="va-introtext">The Back to top component is a shortcut that allows the user to quickly navigate to the top of a long page of content.</p>

 {% include storybook-preview.html height="300px" story="components-va-back-to-top--default" %}